Igor Matić: Čukarički

 After only a half-season with Napredak, Matić quickly joined Čukarički, which was in 2012 the first privatized professional football club in Serbia.
 He would become Čukarički's playmaker and contribute to their promotion to the first-tier SuperLiga.
 In an October 2013 article titled "They are the 'oldies', everyone fears them", Serbia's Sportal named Matić in an 11-man selection of the best players over the age of 28 in the SuperLiga.
 On 18 March 2015, he suffered a hamstring injury which sidelined him for two weeks.
 After five years with Čukarički, Matić retired from playing football professionally in 2017.

 International career

-Despite having born in Bugojno, SR Bosnia and Herzegovina, he opted to represent Serbia and Montenegr internationally.
+Despite having born in Bugojno, SR Bosnia and Herzegovina, he opted to represent Serbia and Montenegro internationally.
 Matić was part of the Serbia and Montenegro national under-21 team that finished runners-up at the 2004 European Championship.
 He was also part of the Serbia and Montenegro team at the 2004 Summer Olympics.